Frequently Asked Questions

 Questions About Empwr

-Who can attend the conference?
+Who can attend the recruiting day and conference?

-What does is cost to attend Empwr?
+What does is cost to attend an Empwr event?

 We are excited to facilitate your participation as fully as possible!
 Just indicate when you register that you have a specific accessibility need and describe how we can accommodate you in a couple of sentences.
-We will then reach out individually pre-conference to confirm that we are able to provide the proper supports.
+We will then reach out individually to confirm that we are able to provide the proper supports.

 Questions About Disability